stefs92/Bengali-AI/index.md

 When loading the data, we see there are approximately 10,000 grapheme images to work with.

-We will mostly be using the .parquet train and test files, each of which contains tens of thousands of images (size 137 x 236).
+We will mostly be using the .parquet train and test files, each of which contains tens of thousands of images (each size 137 x 236).
 Each row represents an image, and we plotted one row as a trial run:

 <img width="436" alt="Screen Shot 2020-02-18 at 5 26 45 AM" src="https://user-images.githubusercontent.com/54907300/74727573-6292db00-520f-11ea-8242-8b36604e1408.png">